 Thank you for visiting our website.
-Please fill out this form to request information about our products or to provide feedback about our site.
+Please fill out the this form to request information about our products or to provide feedback about our site.

 The Museum was founded in 1981.
 Funded by Greater Manchester Police, it not only collects and preserves archive material and objects relating to the history of policing in the Greater Manchester area, but acts as an important resource for community engagement, where visitors can talk to staff and volunteers about policing.

 GMP Museum holds primary and secondary source information about the history and development Greater Manchester policing.
 Our archive holdings are a mix of records – both official and personal.